 - Gloves: Don’t play in the snow without gloves on!
 Jeremy and I both have these wool gloves that work with touchscreens because I have a hard enough time using my phone without wearing gloves.
 Over those gloves, we layer on a thicker pair for snow protection.

 - Buff: Buffs are kind of like tiny, stretchy infinity scarves for outdoor activity.
 They’re stretchy loops of fabric that keep your neck warm and can be pulled up over your mouth, ears, and nose when the wind is bitingly cold!
 We both wear merino wool buffs.

 - Winter Sports Gear: If you’re planning to go skiing or snowboarding on your trip, bringing a few things can easily be packed in your suitcase will save you cash on rentals.
 We recommend these goggles and these gloves for snowboarding, and these travel-friendly crampons for snowshoeing.

-For more winter travel packing tips, head over to our Cold Weather Packing Guide.
+For more packing tips, head over to our essential ski trip packing list:

 How to Get Around Park City?